kvtam/Private-Eyes-Chrome-Extension/README.md

   4.Now when you are on the new site edit the name field to your judgement and hit the Vulpix icon to execute the script

   5.The title field to the EN_description field should be filled in.
 You may need to edit the fields to make sure they make sense so double check.

+  	5a.
+As of version 0.2 edits the Case field but needs more input to work for more phrases.

-  6.Does not edit anyother fields at the moment but anticipate this for a future update.
+  6.Does not edit any other fields at the moment but anticipate this for a future update.

 /////Future Ideas

-  1. Get it to edit the Case fields
-  2. Get it to translate automatically using the DeepL API
+  1. Get it to translate automatically using the DeepL API